Audio Technica ATH-MSR7 headphones

-Audio Technica has been making iconic and professionally-revered headphones for the past 43 years.
-The company’s remarkable track record is enough by itself to command an in-depth look at their latest closed-back, circumaural dynamic monitor, the ATH-MSR7, released in January of this year.
+The Audio Technica ATH-MSR7 is not the Japanese company’s first headphone, it has been making iconic and professionally-revered headphones since 1972.
+The company’s remarkable track record is enough by itself to command an in-depth look at their latest closed-back, circumaural dynamic monitor, the Audio Technica ATH-MSR7, released in January of this year.
 The MSR7 are being marketed as “portable high-resolution audio headphones”.
 The 5Hz-40kHz frequency range certainly impresses on paper, as do the state-of-the-art components and methods used in the construction, all of which are paraded on the product’s packaging.
 AT are clearly very proud of the R&D expended on their latest creation and is keen to share this with consumers.

 What you get